Wisp

 - Reason unspecified or unknown.
 Returning a more specific reason should be preferred.0x02

-- Voluntary stream closure, which would equate to one side resetting the connection.0x03
+- Voluntary stream closure, equating to one side resetting the connection.0x03

 - Unexpected stream closure due to a network error.